PetraOleum/2016-Notes/Advanced Genetics.markdown

 Specific example&mdash;proteosome genes, part of "folding, sorting, and degradation."

+###Future

+We want use this to make yeast models more like humans, so we should:

+* Test more genes
+* Test whole pathways
+* Test if it really is more human-like

 ##Past Exams

 A variety of formats exist&mdash;a different one each year.
 It looks like in 2013 part 1 wasn't in the exam, so presumably Joe was involved.
 2014 and 2015 have three parts divided into two subparts&mdash;question 3b seems to be about a presentation, presumably Melanie's.